enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/projectile.md

 <|cost-rule@trickster:templates|formula=20kG + distance ^ (distance / 5kG)|>

 Summons a ball of dragon's breath at the given position, returning it.
-Requires a bottle of dragon's breath and a fireball.
+Requires a bottle of dragon's breath and a fire charge.

 ;;;;;